Soft - Hand Printing

 Pantone colors mixed with a soft hand base are more transparent than regular plastisol formula colors.
 They tend to have a washed out look when printed over white underbases.
 For this reason they are not recommended for use on dark garments, but are really geared for white and light colors of shirts.
 Soft hand bases are not visible on dark garments.

-The chemical make up of this ink lends itself to a less-like-plastic softer print.
+The chemical make up of this in lends itself to a less-like-plastic print.

 This ink has a tendency to dry in small design areas, so there is a bit of loss in any detail area or fine halftone.